davidtamaki/looker-custom-action-content-manager/README.md

 ![screenshot](screenshot-example.jpg)

 ## Description
 This Custom Action performs bulk actions on content, leveraging the Looker API and the System Activity model.
-It will enable you to select various actions (e.g. Favorite / Unfavorite, Copy / Move to Space, Archive / Restore from Trash) on a list of content IDs.
+It will enable you to select various actions (e.g. Favorite / Unfavorite, Copy / Move to Space, Archive / Restore from Trash, Run Scheduled Plan) on a list of content IDs.
 This may be handy when you want to:

 - Archive all content that uses a specific model
 - Move all content to a space that was created by a specific users